Advancing Your Beverage Program with Milk Washing

 Citrus-Based Clarified Cocktails: Think gin with lemon or lime — the acid naturally aids the curdling process and creates a bright, clear, and refreshing serve.

-The Experience
+The Experience of Milk Washing

 What makes milk washing so captivating is that it challenges expectations.
 Guests see a crystal-clear drink, but when they sip it, the mouthfeel is luxurious and the flavor is layered and refined.
 It’s a reminder that cocktails are not just beverages — they’re sensory experiences, blending history, science, and art in every glass.